 - more grounded and open-hearted

-I offer ongoing classes for all levels and intermediate students, as well as private one-on-one sessions.
+I offer ongoing classes for all levels as well as private one-on-one sessions.

 What to Expect